 How to be a good product tester

 There are several ways to be considered a good tester, which will help you find more product testing work in the future.

-Keep your profile up-to-date.
-Most product testing sites have a profile page which are important to keep updated to make sure that you receive relevant surveys and products.
-If you have a new baby, pet, car etc, then make sure you edit your profile as it could increase your chances to receive more products.
+✅ Keep your profile up-to-date.
+Most product testing sites have a profile page that is important to keep updated to ensure that you receive relevant surveys and products.
+If you have a new baby, pet, car etc, then make sure you edit your profile, as it could increase your chances of receiving more products.

-Plus, it means you won’t be sent baby food to give to your 14-year-old.
+Plus, you won’t be sent baby food to give to your 14-year-old.

-Be honest.
+✅ Be honest.
 The whole idea of testing is to find the bad points as well as the good.
 If you don’t like something, then say.
-Researchers are desperate for honest opinions as it helps them to develop better products.
+Researchers are desperate for honest feedback as it helps them to develop better products.